bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 ### Standing Agenda:
 1. Scope of Release going next - Do we need to look at our upcoming releases(Sep 8th) and see whats the scope?
 If we are clear then we dont need to.
+-

 ### Moving Agenda:
+1. Loren - Manage business dashboard, will this make it in the PI?
+   - We will defer this work on PI
 1. IT Ops Workflow - BA's starting to create the Zenhub tickets for IT OPs - Linda to bring up to discuss with relationship team
+   - Steven will open tickets in ZH (except passcode ones), and post in chat if he's away.
+Linda will talk with him to start the week after next, with BAs covering for next week.
 1. Staff dashboard scope - Confirm the requirements by Sept 15th.(4687 - Epic, 4688 - Relationship)
+   - Loren bringing this into grooming for the grooming after next
-1. Corporate search - when are we doing this? and who is doign this? - This came up during the long term planning for relationship team.
+1. Corporate search - when are we doing this? and who is doing this? - This came up during the long term planning for relationship team.
 Loren to discuss
+   - Not currently a part of Entity team's planned work.
+We will plan for this to be added to roadmap and split between the teams (frontend/backend)
+   - Entities is bringing corporations over in March and has a dependency on this being done
+   - Plan for this in December to be able to build in January
 1. Quantitative Analysis across application - when should we prioritize this?
 Loren to bring up
+   - Proposed value of seeing where people stop and potentially identifying issues before reported
+   - Review this at the end of the next PI to consider implementing before user numbers get higher
+   - Giving this to the SRE team - Kaine to chat with Thor
 1. Staff ability to Filter records on Account management screen.
 Near real names for Basic Account types(ABC Company" "ABC - Company" "ABC Company." all with different emails) - This came up in a meeting with Staff for Loren
+   - Talk to designers and make sure it's consistent - Loren and Kaine
+   - Respond to what staff is asking for (put in ability to find account name on staff dashboard, for example) - Loren
 1. Share the user testing result with the team - Forgot what was this about?
+   - updates shared
 1. How to execute the upcoming PI's?
    - Remote vs In person?
+   -- remote
-   - When should we do it? - I propose 3rd week of September
+   - When should we do it? - I propose 3rd week of September -- yes
    - Involvement? - Same as last one?
+   -- yes
-   - Duration? - 4 hrs? so that we can address the Retro
+   - Duration? - 4 hrs? so that we can address the Retro -- yes
 ----
 Aug 14, 2020
 ----